YutorinX/My-Practice/codecademy/Ravenous/README.md

 ---

-This project is the task which included React course in Codecademy
+This project is a task which included in React course at Codecademy.

 Completed main four tasks.

 Additional task:

-✅ Make addresses clickable and have them open the address in Google Maps in a new tab
+✅ : Make addresses clickable and have them open the address in Google Maps in a new tab

-✅ Make images clickable and have them open the business’ website in a new tab
+✅ : Make images clickable and have them open the business’ website in a new tab

-✅ Clicking on a different sorting option automatically requeries the Yelp API, rather than having to manually click “Let’s Go” again
+✅ : Clicking on a different sorting option automatically requeries the Yelp API, rather than having to manually click “Let’s Go” again

-☐ Implement your own type of sort (for example, by entering a distance or radius from a central location)
+☐ : Implement your own type of sort (for example, by entering a distance or radius from a central location)

-✅  Allow you to search by pressing “Enter” (or “Return”) on your keyboard, as opposed to manually clicking
+✅ :  Allow you to search by pressing “Enter” (or “Return”) on your keyboard, as opposed to manually clicking

-☐ Add autocompletion of addresses to the “Location” input
+☐ : Add autocompletion of addresses to the “Location” input